Concepts & data model

 - Observability data

-- Review App: Web UI for collecting domain expert assessments
+- Review app: Web UI for collecting domain expert assessments.

-- MLflow Experiment UI: UIs for viewing and interacting with traces, evaluation results, labeling sessions, app versions, and prompts.
+- MLflow experiment UI: UIs for viewing and interacting with traces, evaluation results, labeling sessions, app versions, and prompts.

-Below, we provide an overview of each entity in the MLflow data model.
+This section briefly describes each entity in the MLflow data model.

 Experiments

-If you are familar with MLflow for classic ML, the Experiment container is the same between classic ML and GenAI.
+An experiment in MLflow is a named container that organizes and groups together all artifacts related to a single GenAI application.
+If you are familar with MLflow for classic ML, the experiment container is the same between classic ML and GenAI.

 Observability data